Did Chinese Scientists Mistakenly Help Covid-19 Jump from Bats to Humans?

 The wings of bats carry sharp claws.
 When the big bats are caught by bat tools, they can easily spray blood.
 Several times bat blood was sprayed directly on Tian’s skin, but he didn’t flinch at all.
 After returning home, Tian Junhua took the initiative to isolate for half a month.
 As long as the incubation period of 14 days does not occur, he will be lucky to escape, the report said

-We dont know if Tian Junhua has been so lucky on bat-catching.
+We don’t know if Tian Junhua has been so lucky on bat-catching.
 But scientists have shown that bat viruses can infect people directly, without the need for so-called intermediate hosts.

-Most microbiologists dismiss the belief that the virus was manufactured in a lab, arguing that viruses do on occasion jump from animals to humans on their own such as in the case of the Middle East Respiratory Syndrome, which is passed from camels to humans, or the swine and the avian flu—especially when humans and animals live in close proximity to each other as is the case in Asia.
+Most microbiologists dismiss the belief that the virus was manufactured in a lab, arguing that viruses do on occasion jump from animals to humans on their own such as in the case of the Middle East Respiratory Syndrome, which is passed from camels to humans, or the swine and the avian flu—especially when humans and animals live in close proximity to each other, as is the case in Asia.

 Gertz’s report, however, could shed light on how this particular virus jumped from bats to humans before morphing into a global pandemic.

-At this time, scientist believe they have identified as many as eight different subtypes of covid-19.
+At this time, scientists believe they have identified as many as eight different subtypes of Covid-19.

 A report in USA Today published March 27 documents these different strains, noting that there is good news to be found in this.